alexzhang13/alexzhang13.github.io-old/_posts/2024-06-20-annotated-kan.md

 ### Computing the B-Spline Basis Functions
 *The tricky part is writing this in tensor notation*<d-footnote>I'd recommend drawing this out yourself.
 It's quite hard to explain without visualizations, but quite simple to reason about. </d-footnote>.
 We take advantage of broadcasting rules in PyTorch/Numpy to make copies of tensors when needed.
 Recall that to materialize our activation matrix $$\{s_{i,j}(x_j)\}_{i \in [m], j \in [n]} $$ we need to compute the bases for each activation, i.e. $$\{B^{(i,j)}_{h,k} (x_j)\}_{h \in [G+k], i \in [m], j \in [n]}$$.

 The following explanation is a bit verbose, so bear with me.
 Our grid initialization function above generates a rank-3 tensor of shape `(out_dim, in_dim, G+2k+1)` while the input $x$ is a rank-2 tensor of shape `(batch_size, in_dim)`.
 We first notice that our grid applies to every input in the batch, so we broadcast it to a rank-4 tensor of shape `(batch_size, out_dim, in_dim, G+2k+1)`.
 For the input $x$, we similarly need a copy for every output dimension and every basis function to evaluate over, giving us the same shape through broadcasting.
 We can align the `in_dim` axis of both the grid and the input because $j$ aligns in $s_{i,j}(x_j)$.
 The $i$ indexes over the basis functions, or the last dimension of our tensors.
 We write out the vectorized DP in this form, as we note that we can fix $j$.
-Finally, the we perform DP over our $j$ index based on the recurrence rule, yielding the B-spline basis functions evaluated on each input dimension to be used for each output dimension.
+Finally, we perform DP over our $j$ index based on the recurrence rule, yielding the B-spline basis functions evaluated on each input dimension to be used for each output dimension.
 This notation may be confusing, but the operation is actually quite simple -- I would recommend ignoring the batch dimension and drawing out what you need to do.

 *tldr; we need to compute something for each element in a batch, for each activation, for each B-spline basis. we can use broadcasting to do this concisely, from the code below*